Guy de Rothschild: Banking and business

 Guy de Rothschild studied law at university then joined de Rothschild Frères in 1931 when it was being run by his father and a cousin, Robert de Rothschild, who died in 1946.
 As part of his learning to manage the family's businesses, in 1933 he joined the executive board of their Northern Railway Company.

 At the end of World War II, Guy de Rothschild returned to the bank's offices at rue Laffitte in Paris in 1944.
 On his father's death in 1949, Guy de Rothschild took formal control of the business.
 Years later, Rothschild was on the cover of the 20 December 1963 issue of Time magazine in a story that said he took "over the family's French bank during the disorder of war and defeat, changed its character from stewardship of the family fortune to expansive modern banking."

 Following in the footsteps of his father, grandfather, and great-grandfather, Guy de Rothschild served as a director of the Banque de France.
 On his father's death, he also inherited part of Château Lafite-Rothschild but did not run it.

 Georges Pompidou, who would later become President and Prime Minister of France, was recruited by Guy de Rothschild from a job as a teacher, and worked for him from 1953 to 1962, during which time he became the general manager of the Rothschild bank.
-The bank diversified, from investment management under De Rothschild Frères to the deposit-taking Banque de Rothschild, with branches throughout France.
+The bank diversified, from investment management under De Rothschild Frères to the deposit-taking Banque Rothschild, with branches throughout France.
 Guy was its president from 1968 to 1978.
 In 1968 Guy de Rothschild became a partner at N M Rothschild & Sons, London, while cousin Sir Evelyn de Rothschild was appointed a director of Banque Rothschild, Paris.